daviddcho/mapreduce/README.md

 This isn't a fully distributed operation but a single-node in a pseudo-distributed operation.

-We using Pride and Prejudice as our input.
+We using Pride and Prejudice as our input data.

 ## Notes
 ```